12 Essential Tips for Visiting London (from a Local)

 When I first visited London I wasn’t sure whether I liked it.
 Scratch that actually.
 I didn’t fall in love with London.
 But when a letter of acceptance for a postgraduate degree came in the mail I couldn’t say no and I moved to London after all, and I’m glad I did because I surely enjoyed living in London and kept coming back every time I tried to leave.

 London can be confusing, annoying and expensive, but it can also be rewarding and charming.
-If you’re visiting for the first time it’s important to come prepared in order to enjoy your visit and come back for more.
+If you’re visiting for the first time it’s important to come prepared to enjoy your visit and come back for more.
 Here are my best tips for visiting London from a former long-time resident.

 Chic Portobello Road shops with vibrant blue awnings in London, a must-visit for unique shopping experiences, perfect for travelers seeking local markets and specialty stores while exploring London.